Optimal Gradient Clock Synchronization in Dynamic Networks: Preliminaries

-\paragraph{Dynamic diameter.} A fundamental lower bound~\cite{nodriftbound} shows that the performance of a CSA in a static network depends on the diameter of the network.
+A fundamental lower bound~\cite{nodriftbound} shows that the performance of a CSA in a static network depends on the diameter of the network.
 In dynamic networks there is no immediate equivalent to a diameter.
-Informally, the diameter corresponds to the length of time it takes (at most) for information to spread from one end of the network to the other.
-To formalize this idea we adopt the following definitions. \begin{definition}[Flooding] A \emph{flood} that originates at node $u$ is a process initiated when node $u$ sends a $\mathsf{Flood}$ message to all its neighbors.
-Each node that receives the message for the first time forwards it immediately to all its neighbors.
-We say that the flood is \emph{complete} when all nodes have received a $\mathsf{Flood}$ message. \end{definition} \begin{definition}[Dynamic Diameter] We say that dynamic graph $G$ has a \emph{dynamic diameter of $D$} (or simply ``diameter'' for short) if a flood originating at any node in the graph at any time in the execution always completes in at most $D$ time units. \end{definition}
+Informally, the diameter corresponds to the time it takes (at most) for information to spread from one end of the network to the other.
+The above relation integrates this information with the amount of uncertainty that is attached to this communication; this is crucial in our scenario comprising heterogeneous edges since, for instance, a communication path that is slower in terms of the time it takes to traverse it might yield much more accurate estimates of clock values.